easybuilders/easybuild-docs/docs/easybuild-v5/enhancements.md

 ## Mark support for installing extensions in parallel as stable (no longer experimental) {: #parallel-extensions-install-stable }

 The support for [installing extensions in parallel][installing_extensions_in_parallel] no longer requires the use of the `--experimental` option.
+Currently this supports installing R extensions in parallel.

 ---